graphdrawing/gd2024/pages/registration.md

 The Student status is reserved for students without a completed PhD or an equivalent degree.

 ## Registration Instructions
-Registration for the symposium as well as the PhD School is available at [https://www.conftool.org/gd2024/](https://www.conftool.org/gd2024/).
+Registration for the symposium as well as the PhD School is no longer available.

 To register, you will first need to create an account in the system.
 We support standard credit and debit card payments for the registration fees (VISA / MasterCard / Diners Club / Maestro).